We have information you must know before you buy the S80.

 Americans got an eyeful of Volvo's slinky new style when the first-generation S80 debuted in 1998.
 It was low and sleek, and rounded at the nose; but with broad shoulders and slab sides suggesting the much-loved 122 of 1956.
 Strikingly distinctive taillights followed the tapered contours of its rear quarter panels.
 About all the S80 seemed to share with the Volvos of the previous two decades were its six-window greenhouse and the diagonal stripe across its grille.
 Visually, it had more in common with a Jaguar than with any Volvo in a generation.
 And it set the style for every Volvo that's come since.

-The instruments in the S80 are mounted in the traditional Volvo trapezoidal binnacle, and Volvo's watch dial instrument faces are now standard on all models.
+The instruments in the S80 are mounted in the traditional Volvo trapezoidal binnacle, and Volvo's watch dial instrument faces are standard on all S80 models.
 The freestanding center stack that connects the dashboard to the console is a key design element, adding a Bang & Olufsen kind of elegance to the interior.
-An analog clock at the center of the panel is standard on the V8 and optional on T6.
+An analog clock at the center of the panel is available on some models.

 The switches, controls and instruments follow traditional Volvo themes, but everything is contemporary, including the tachometer and speedometer, more classic and less industrial than in previous designs.

 The navigation system, when ordered, pops up out of the dashtop, either by using the steering-wheel-mounted controls on the right rear of the wheel or the provided remote control, which stores in the console.
 We found the steering wheel controls fussy and hard to use, but owners will figure them out quickly.
 Revisions for 2010 include a new start-up screen with more user-friendly icons and more distinctive menus.

 A menu system also tailors the seats, rearview mirrors, climate control, audio, navigation, and, the amount of steering wheel feel in the V8's speed-dependent power steering system.